 The ballpoint pen was first patented in 1888 by John J. Loud, a leather tanner who needed a pen that would write on his leather products.
 While his model worked on coarse surfaces, it didn’t prove capable of common-use letter-writing.
-It wasn’t until 1938 that a frustrated Hungarian newspaper editor, László Bíró, filed a British patent on the first controlled flow ballpoint pen, not unlike the custom rollerball pens we have available…and changed the (pen) world forever!
+It wasn’t until 1938 that a frustrated Hungarian newspaper editor filed a British patent on the first controlled flow ballpoint pen, not unlike the custom rollerball pens we have available and changed the (pen) world forever!
 Learn more about the history and inventor of the ballpoint pen.

-It’s up to you!
+So, it’s up to you!
 Use a fountain pen if you’re looking for ink control and expressive lines with varying widths that’ll impress your friends, or turn to a ballpoint pen if you want something that’s low maintenance, disposable, and easy to use and replace.
-With pros and cons to both, it makes sense to have one of each… and you can find them at National Pen!
+With pros and cons to both, it makes sense to have one of each, and you can find them at National Pen!